askming/Personal-reading/_sources/2021/Thinking, fast and slow.md

 ## Intuitions Vs formulas

+- Paul Meehl, clinical vs statistical prediction:a theoretical analysis and a review of the evidence
 - P225, top, inconsistency in personal evaluation is typical, which may be the main reason that leads to bad performance in human prediction
 - P225, middle, inconsistency is destructive of any predictive ability